surveycto/launch-sms/README.md

 Please note:

+* A "success" message on Android does not mean an SMS was sent.
+This means only that the field plug-in successfully launched and populated the SMS app.
-* If you're using this field plug-in on iOS or web forms, then simply clicking the *Send SMS* button is considered a success (there is no error callback).
+* If you're using this field plug-in on iOS or web forms, then simply clicking the *Send SMS* button is considered a success (error callback is Android-only).

 ## How to use